-Watkins Mill is a 100 acre lake near Excelsior Springs.
-The lake is owned by the Missouri Department of Natural Resources and fishing is managed by MDC.
-Largemouth bass are in excellent condition and provide some of the best bass fishing in the region.
+Watkins Mill is a 100 acre lake near Excelsior Springs and is owned by the Missouri Department of Natural Resources with the fishing managed by MDC.
+Largemouth bass provide some of the best bass fishing in the region.
 Fish over 18 inches are common.
-Spinner baits work well in the spring when water temperatures are around 70 degrees.
-Crankbaits and plastics work better as the water warms.
+Spinnerbaits work well in the spring when water temperatures are around 70 degrees.
+Crankbaits and plastics fished slower work better as the water warms.
 During the summer months the bass will be in the brush piles and in standing timber.
 Channel catfish grow fast in Watkins Mill Lake and are in excellent condition.
 Typical catfish baits fished off points and in the shallows will yield some very healthy fish.
 The catfish will concentrate on the face of the dam the first week of June to spawn but the resulting hatch is quickly devoured by bass.
 The population is maintained through stocking so don't worry about catching fish off the nest affecting the population.
 Redear sunfish provide a chance to catch a trophy-sized fish, even if that is just 10 inches long.
 Redear sunfish are a relative of the bluegill and have done well in this lake.
 Each year fish over 10 inches are caught using very small baits.
 These sunfish have small mouths and using a small hook with a piece of worm or a fly rod with a small nymph will produce some of the best sunfish fishing around.
 Their spawning activity will often produce a circular part of the lake with water that is muddier than the water around it.
-The crappie population has historically been comprised of stunted crappie averaging about 8 inches, but fish up to 13 inches are being caught much more frequently.
+The crappie population has historically been comprised of stunted crappie averaging about 8 inches, but fish up to 13 inches in length are being caught much more frequently.
 Continued harvest of crappie is needed to keep improving the population.
-In 2014, we saw many more quality crappie during our surveys.
+We continue to see many more quality crappie during our surveys.
 The best fishing is during the spawn off points, around shallow woody cover and rocky banks.
 Jigs or minnows work equally well.
 There is no length limit on crappie at this lake and anglers are encouraged to take their limit of 30 fish per day.
 To help anglers target crappie year-round, 9 brush piles were added to the lake in 2007.
 Call the contact number to get a map with GPS coordinates for these brush piles.
 Bluegill do not get as large in the lake as redear sunfish, but can provide some good fishing.
 Concentrate around stumps and in the back of coves during May using the same methods as you would for redear sunfish.